 8. Cut the junk mail.
 Junk mail is not only an annoyance; it’s extremely wasteful.
 If you are sick of all of the junk mail you receive, register with the Direct Marketing Association’s DMAchoice service.
 It takes just a second to register and you will see a significant reduction in your junk mail after about three months or so.
 Every country is different though, so research your local post office and see what their policy is.

 9. Flex your flex benefits.
 If your company allows “working from home,” this is a fantastic way to cut your personal carbon emissions.
 If the 41 million Americans with telework-compatible jobs worked from home just one day, the environment would be spared 423,000 tons of greenhouse gas, the equivalent of taking 77,000 cars off the road for a year.
 If you need help convincing your manager to let you WFH, check out this blog post for some tips.

 10. Replace one business trip with a video call.
 For many businesses with geographically-dispersed locations, business trips (even one hour trips) are standard.
 Consider replacing just one of those trips with a video call instead of an on-site, in-person meeting.
 Don’t have a video conferencing solution to use?
-Grab a buddy and download a free 14-day LifeSize ClearSea client trial for your PC, smartphone or tablet, and do your next meeting via video.
+Grab a buddy and download a free 14-day trial of Lifesize Cloud to your PC, smartphone or tablet, and do your next meeting via video.

 These are just 10 simple tips to make your life greener, but we know there are many, many more out there.
 If you have your own tip, share them with us in the comment box below.
 And if you’re interested in learning more about reducing your carbon footprint with Lifesize, check out the Lifesize Earth Day Infographic.